alanRizzo/trustar/README.md

 `python main.py --output filename`

- It is possible to pass other options to the CLI.
+ Other possible can be passed to the CLI.

 `python main.py --help`